After selecting your configuration and reviewing the pricing, check I accept and click Configure.

 Check your understanding

-✓ View connection details and database URI
+✓ Connection details including the database URI

 Hint